 The dictionary definition describes gratitude as the quality of being thankful; readiness to show appreciation for and to return kindness.

 There are many benefits of gratitude: you feel better, you’re less jealous, more resilient, more relaxed and you create happier memories.

 It improves you as a person: you’re less self-centred, more caring and thoughtful.
-Your self esteem sky rockets, you’re less materialistic, and more optimistic.
+Your self-esteem skyrockets, you’re less materialistic and more optimistic.
 There are knock-on effects for your relationships, too.
 You are kinder and nicer, and your relationships blossom.
 In turn, your health turns around: you feel better about being in the skin you’re in (less emotional or binge eating), your sleep starts to improve, you’re more motivated to make healthy changes like eating well and taking regular exercise.
-It’s likely work colleagues and your bosses will also notice the change: with less negative thought, you are clearer, more practical, more focused, network better and are work more effectively with others.
+It’s likely work colleagues and your bosses will also notice the change: with less negative thoughts, you are clearer, more practical, more focused, network better and are work more effectively with others.

 Who doesn’t want a bit of that?